Brain Cancer in Dogs

 Signs and Symptoms of Brain Cancer in Dogs

 - Seizures – This is the most common initial sign of a brain tumor.
 Symptoms can include collapsing, jerking, stiffening, twitching, loss of consciousness, drooling, chomping, tongue chewing, or foaming at the mouth.
-Pets can fall to the side and make paddling motions with their legs.
+Dogs can fall to the side and make paddling motions with their legs.
 Call your veterinarian as soon as possible if your dog begins to have seizures

 - Food and Water Intake Changes – Your dog is displaying signs of increased or decreased hunger or thirst

 - Neck/Head Pain – Your dog has started to tilt their head or is displaying signs of pain or sensitivity in the neck